storybookjs/react-native/README.md

 > NOTE: `@storybook/react-native` requires atleast 6.5.14, please set other storybook packages (like @storybook/addons) to `^6.5.14` or newer

-Work on v6 is currently underway, if you want to help out or are just curious then check out the [project board](https://github.com/storybookjs/react-native/projects/2?fullscreen=true) to see the open issues related to v6+.
-If you want to work on something then assign it to yourself and drag the item to the doing column.
+Version v6.5 should be coming out soon and the release candidate is ready for you to test.
+If you want to help out or are just curious then check out the [project board](https://github.com/storybookjs/react-native/projects/2?fullscreen=true) to see the open issues related to v6+.

 ![picture of storybook](https://user-images.githubusercontent.com/3481514/145904252-92e3dc1e-591f-410f-88a1-b4250f4ba6f2.png)